Pull from upstream before solving this task.

 If you don’t know where and how to start, have a look at section help below.

-This time, we provide a framework for a Hospital Simulator.
+This time, we provide a framework for a COVID-Testing-Site Simulator.

-In the morning a lot of ill people are waiting for the hospital to open.
+In the morning a lot of residents are waiting for the test-area/test-street to open.

-After the patient has filled out their registration form, they can move to the waiting room to wait for their treatment.
-As soon as a doctor is available, they will take care of the patient.
+After the resident has filled out their registration form, they can move to the waiting room to wait for their test.
+As soon as a test personal is available, they will take care of the resident.

-As soon as the doctor treated the patient, they will let the patient know that they can go home.
-(Make sure that the patient is notified as soon as the treatment is finished).
+As soon as the test personal has tested the resident, they will let the resident know that they can go home.
+(Make sure that the resident is notified as soon as this test results are available).

 - Identify all actors and resources in the programs.